Over the decades we have established many traditions that help build community and forge connections between generations of students.

 Every other week students, faculty, and staff gather to eat lunch, discuss a recent production, chat with a visiting alum, hear short excerpts of plays, or just spend time together.

 Early each spring, a busload of 60 students, faculty, and staff make a lightning round-trip to NYC to see two shows.
 A 7 a.m. departure, quick lunch in New York before a matinee, post-show discussions with artists involved in the production, dinner on the fly, evening show, then back on the bus home.
-Last year’s trip featured alum Anaïs Mitchell’s Hadestown on Broadway, and Aleshea Harris’s On Sugarland at New York Theatre Workshop.
+This year’s trip featured The Jungle at St. Ann’s Warehouse and Keen Company’s Crumbs from the Table of Joy at Theatre Row.

 Once a semester, in the spirit of friendly competition and stress release, majors, minors, and students in the various sections of Acting 1 meet during finals for a game of running charades.
 The tradition began as a challenge between sections of Acting 1 and has evolved from there.
 The game involves running* and yes, playing charades, and no previous experience is needed to excel. (*pinch runners provided if needed).